Dance World Cup – 2025 Rules – Updated September 2024

 NO ONE UNDER THE AGE OF 12 IS ALLOWED TO WEAR POINTE SHOES AT DWC.

-24.1 DWC Limited is not responsible for any injuries that may occur to any person including a participant, teacher or audience member whilst in the theatre, dressing rooms, back stage or on the stage, or anywhere else.
+23.1 DWC Limited is not responsible for any injuries that may occur to anyone attending the event, including participants, teachers, or audience members, while they are in the theatre, dressing rooms, backstage, on stage, or in any other area of the venue.

-26.3 Should DWC have to cancel an event for whatever reason, a credit note will be issued to each dancer for 100% of the entries paid and their entries will automatically be transferred to the next DWC finals competition.
-This credit note can be used at future DWC finals competitions towards entry fees.
+25.3 Should DWC have to cancel an event for whatever reason, a credit note will be issued to each dancer for 100% of the entries paid and their entries will automatically be transferred to the next DWC finals competition.
+This credit note can be used at future DWC finals competitions towards entry fees

-Any disputes that arise against the company will be under the laws of Jersey, Channel Islands
+25.4 Any disputes that arise against the company will be under the laws of Jersey, Channel Islands.

 Class Code Class Title Age Shoes Permitted *(C) = Compulsory Style Other

-MiniSB Mini Solo Ballet (any style) 4–9 YEARS Soft ballet shoes
+MiniSB Mini Solo Ballet (any style) 9 years and under Soft ballet shoes Bare feet Classical Neoclassical Repertoire.

 Any other ballet style